abhikpai/Issues_and_solutions/README.md

 #### How I Resolved:

-First do a package search for <nameOfTheLibrary>
+First do a package search for "nameOfTheLibrary" :
 ```
 apt-cache search <nameOfTheLibrary>
 ```